Engineering campus at UW-Madison

 • Completion of at least 24 credits in Honors courses with grades of B or better;

-• Completion of at least 6 credits in Honors courses in the humanities, 6 credits in social sciences, and 6 credits in natural sciences;
+• Completion of Honors courses: 6 credits in humanities, 6 credits in social sciences, and 6 credits in natural sciences;

 • Completion of at least 15 Honors credits in courses with the designation "H" or "!" (honors sections).